Webmart/Webmart/README.md

 composer require webmart/webmart
 ```

-### Manually

-Download the [latest release](https://github.com/webmart/webmart/archive/master.zip) and unzip in your directory.
+Or download the [latest release](https://github.com/webmart/webmart/archive/master.zip) and unzip in your directory.

 Open in your browser.